List of Subjects

 At this level, the subject covers Maltese and European History from 1789 to 1921, when Malta gained its first self-governing constitution.
 Maltese History emphasises Fortress Politics and Economics, including Political, Constitutional, Socioeconomic, and Strategic development.
 European History focuses on Revolutions and Nationalism, highlighting how these transformations shaped modern nation states.

 Marketing is significantly influenced by social and technological transformations.
-It is rooted in researching consumer needs, market segmentation, the analysis of purchasing behaviours, and the implementation of marketing tools.
-These include product development, pricing strategies, distribution channels, and communication methodologies to effectively meet customer demands.
+It is rooted in market research and understanding consumer needs, market segmentation, analysis of purchasing behaviours, and implementation of marketing tools.
+These include product development, pricing strategies, distribution channels, and communication strategies to effectively meet customer demands.
 Marketing cultivates practical skills in analysis, problem-solving, communication, and teamwork.
-It thereby enhances employability in sectors such as digital marketing, communications, media, advertising, content creation, research, and web design.
-Executive and managerial positions increasingly prioritise candidates who possess a robust academic foundation in the subject.
+This enhances employability in sectors such as digital marketing, communications, media, advertising, content creation, research, and web design.
+Executive and managerial positions often value candidates who possess a robust academic foundation in the subject.

 Advanced Level

 This course covers key marketing areas, including customer value, market environment and research, buyer behaviour, and product development and branding.
-Pricing, distribution, promotion and global marketing will also be addressed.
-By analysing case studies, completing assignments, engaging in group activities and discussions, and gaining insights from presentations by marketing professionals, students will be in a better position to appreciate how the theoretical background can be applied to real-world situations.
+Pricing, distribution, promotion, and global marketing are also covered.
+By analysing case studies, completing assignments, engaging in group activities and discussions, and gaining insights from presentations by marketing professionals, students will better understand how the theoretical background can be applied to real-world situations.

 Intermediate Level

 At this level, the subject offers a basic understanding of several key marketing areas through practical examples.
-These include creating and capturing customer value and behaviour, the marketing environment, segmentation, targeting, as well as strategies for product pricing, distribution, and promotion.
+These include creating and capturing customer value, understanding customer behaviour, analysing the marketing environment, segmenting markets, targeting customers, and developing strategies for product pricing, distribution, and promotion.

 Philosophy is the rigorous investigation of fundamental questions concerning existence, knowledge, and ethics.
-It aims to comprehend the nature of reality and the role of humanity within it through critical analysis and reasoned argument.
-Philosophy promotes the exploration of diverse viewpoints to enrich our understanding of the universe and ourselves.
+It aims to understand the nature of reality and the role of humanity within it through critical analysis and reasoned argument.
+Philosophy promotes the exploration of diverse viewpoints to deepen human understanding of the universe and ourselves.
 By scrutinising the rationale behind our beliefs, philosophy offers a structured approach to address some of the most intricate enigmas in life.

 Advanced Level